guillembatiste/cs231n_cnn_assignments/README.md

-# cs231n_cnn_assignments
+# CS231n Convolutional Neural Networks for Visual Recognition Assignments
-Solutions to CS231n: Convolutional Neural Networks for Visual Recognition taught in Spring 2017 at Stanford.
+My solutions for the assignments of [CS231n: Convolutional Neural Networks for Visual Recognition] (http://cs231n.github.io/) course, taught in Spring 2017 at Stanford.